 Dietitian Education Program

-The Mission of the Dietitian Education Program in Dietetics at North Dakota State University is to prepare competent professionals as entry-level Registered Dietitians for positions in clinical, food service or community nutrition or to pursue careers in a food, nutrition or related field.
+The mission for the Dietitian Education Program (DEP) at North Dakota State University is to prepare competent professionals who will contribute to the profession and community as entry-level Registered Dietitian Nutritionists in clinical, foodservice, or community nutrition.

 Program Goals and Measurable Outcomes